svenji/HelloMars/README.md

 + Add task to 'Build an Android Project' with task 'app:build'
 + Add task to 'Run Script' and choose 'bash' with unit test command
 + Add task to 'Run Script' and choose 'bash' with static code analysis command

+### Code Coverage with JaCoCo
++ cd your-directory (or use the Terminal tab in Android Studio)
++ ./gradlew clean assemble
++ ./gradle jacocoTestReport (use --debug and --stacktrace options as necessary)
++ Code coverage results are located in '/build/reports/jacoco/jacocoTestReport'